leonhsu95/projectguji/README.md

 ## Description

-THE COLD DRIP is a Coffee ECommerce MERN Website is a platform that sells a variety of coffee beans, blends and supplies.
+THE COLD DRIP is a Coffee ECommerce MERN Website that is a platform to sell all things coffee from bean varieties, blends and supplies.
-With the intent to mkae this website the all-n-one place for all things coffee, consumers can use this platform to purchase what they need to achieve making the perfect cup of coffee or even start up their own café.
+Consumers can use this platform as the all-in-one place to purchase what they need to achieve making the perfect cup of coffee or even start up their own café.
 The website also aims to be a coffee cultural hub, giving visitors access to resources to learn more about coffee and inform them about sales and discounts.